boazbk/tcs/lec_19_cryptography.md

 For every perfectly secret encryption scheme $(E,D)$ the length function $L$ satisfies $L(n) \leq n$.

 > ### {.proofidea data-ref="longkeysthm"}
 The idea behind the proof is illustrated in [longkeygraphfig](){.ref}.
-If the number of keys is smaller than the number of messages then the neighborhoods of all vertices in the corresponding graphs cannot be identical.
+We define a graph between the plaintexts and ciphertexts, where we put an edge between plaintext $x$ and ciphertext $y$ if there is some key $k$ such that  $y=E_k(x)$.
+The _degree_ of this graph is at most the number of potential keys.
+The fact that the degree is smaller than the number of plaintexts (and hence of ciphertexts) implies that there would be two plaintexts $x$ and $x'$ with different sets of neighbors, and hence the distribution of a ciphertext corresponding to $x$ (with a random key) will not be identical to the distribution of a ciphertext corresponding to $x'$.

 ::: {.proof data-ref="longkeysthm"}
 Let $E,D$ be a valid encryption scheme with messages of length $L$ and key of length $n<L$.